CIECAM02: Post-adaptation

 After adaptation, the cone responses are converted to the Hunt–Pointer–Estévez space by going to XYZ and back:

-Note that the matrix above, which was inherited from CIECAM97s, has the unfortunate property that since 0.38971 + 0.68898 – 0.07868 = 1.00001, 1⃗ ≠ MH1⃗ and that consequently grey has non-zero chroma, an issue which CAM16 aims to address.
+Note that the matrix above, which was inherited from CIECAM97s, has the unfortunate property that since 0.38971 + 0.68898 – 0.07868 = 1.00001, 1⃗ ≠ MH1⃗ and that consequently gray has non-zero chroma, an issue which CAM16 aims to address.

 Finally, the response is compressed based on the generalized Michaelis–Menten equation (as depicted aside):

 FL is the luminance level adaptation factor.

 As previously mentioned, if the luminance level of the background is unknown, it can be estimated from the absolute luminance of the white point as L_{A} = L_{W} / 5 using the "medium gray" assumption.
 (The expression for FL is given in terms of 5LA for convenience.)
 In photopic conditions, the luminance level adaptation factor (FL) is proportional to the cube root of the luminance of the adapting field (LA).
 In scotopic conditions, it is proportional to LA (meaning no luminance level adaptation).
 The photopic threshold is roughly L_{W} = 1 (see FL–LA graph above).